ambabasly/Employee_Admin/README.md

 An employee administration.
 In this administration, possible to create, edit and delete employees.
 Displaying the list of an employee with a click.

-Built with Node and Rect Typescript
+Built with Node, Rect Typescript and MongoDB